Goofygiraffe06/DailyCTFRobot/README.md

 ## Support & Contributions

 We warmly welcome and sincerely appreciate contributions from the community!
 From bug fixes, documentation enhancements to feature suggestions, your collaboration will make DailyCTF Bot more efficient and powerful.
-For more intricate details on how to contribute, please check out our [contribution guide](CONTRIBUTING.md).

 ## License